zhongyuchen/bus-schedule/README.md

 * The current day of week will be detected and chosen for you when launching the app
 * If a personal route has been set, it will be chosen for you when launching the app
 * Personal route can be set by clicking the `设为常用` button
+* Take user's network status into account
+    + If there's no network, change personal route is not allowed
+    + If network is disconnected, show toast
+    + If network is reconnected, show toast and reload user's info and personal route

 ## Prerequisites